 “Follow your bliss,” they say.
 For Patricia Thomson, that led to wine and film.
 She now is a contributing writer to American Cinematographer and Tastes of Italia magazines.
-Her stories have also appeared in numerous print and online publications, including Decanter, World of Fine Wine, and Wine Enthusiast, plus everything from Variety to Columbia Journalism Review to the San Francisco Chronicle.
+Her stories have also appeared in numerous print and online publications, including Decanter, World of Fine Wine, Eater, and Wine Enthusiast, plus everything from Variety to Columbia Journalism Review to the San Francisco Chronicle.

 During these same years, Pat was also immersed in film.
 After graduating Phi Beta Kappa from Indiana University and getting her Masters in Art History from the University of Virginia, she started writing about film, video, and new media while working in Cincinnati at the Contemporary Arts Center.
 She continued in Chicago as a contributing editor for the New Art Examiner and then in New York City as a regular writer for Afterimage.

-For 14 years, she was at the center of the burgeoning independent film world while working at The Independent Film & Video Monthly, first as managing editor in 1987 and then as editor in chief from 1991 to 2001.
+For 14 years, she was at the center of the burgeoning independent film world while working at The Independent Film & Video Monthly, first as managing editor, then as editor in chief from 1991 to 2001.
 She traveled to film festivals in Spain, Germany, Ireland, Bosnia-Herznogovia, Canada, and US, and moderated panels for Kodak, Tribeca Film Festival, ASC, and the Association of Independent Video and Filmmakers (AIVF).
 During this time, she also freelanced for a wide range of newspapers and film magazines, and picked up two Media Writing grants from the New York State Council on the Arts.

 In 1998, Pat began writing for American Cinematographer, a publication of the American Society of Cinematographers, which she continues to the present as their East Coast correspondent.